keith-ratcliffe/cloud-basher/_docs-latest/ingest/overview.md

 ## Bulk Ingest

 In contrast, DataWave ingest jobs configured to operate in *bulk* mode use the *reduce* phase to write pre-sorted key/value pairs as *RFiles*, Accumulo's native file format, directly to the distributed file system.
-Accumulo's *bulk import* feature may then be employed to bring a large volume of *RFiles* online all at once, requiring very little overhead on the part of *Tablet Servers*.
+DataWave's *[Bulk Loader](data-flow#bulk-loader)* is then employed to manage the bulk import into Accumulo, which can bring a large volume of *RFiles* online all at once and requiring very little overhead on the part of *Tablet Servers*.

 This may allow for greater overall ingest throughput and also give priority to user queries in terms of resource consumption, particularly when leveraging dedicated ingest nodes that are physically segregated from the primary Accumulo